De Sitter space-times in Entangled Relativity: Introduction

 These days, evidence indicates that the universe today is very well approximated by a de Sitter universe, as it seems that a cosmological constant---or something that behaves like it---indeed started to lead the dynamics of the universe around some 4 billion years ago \cite{ryden:2016bk}.

+Entangled relativity has been suggested as a potential solution to the fact that vacuum solutions are allowed in general relativity, whereas, arguably, it violates Mach's Principle of Einstein \cite{einstein:1918an}\footnote{A translation in English of the original paper in German is available online at \href{https://einsteinpapers.press.princeton.edu/vol7-trans/49}{https://einsteinpapers.press.princeton.edu/vol7-trans/49}.} \cite{norton:1995cf,hoefer:1995cf,pais:1982bk}.
+Indeed, the action of the theory involves a pure multiplicative coupling between the matter Lagrangian and the Ricci scalar \cite{ludwig:2015pl,minazzoli:2018pr}, such that one fundamentally has to consider both gravity and matter at the same time.

-Unlike in general relativity, it is not possible to add a cosmological constant to the action of entangled relativity without spoiling the theory \cite{minazzoli:2018pr}.
+Unlike in general relativity, it is not possible to add a cosmological constant to the action of entangled relativity \cite{ludwig:2015pl,minazzoli:2018pr} without spoiling the theory \cite{minazzoli:2018pr}.
 Hence, the fact that the universe today is well approximated by a de Sitter universe may be seen as a serious challenge for the theory of entangled relativity \cite{minazzoli:2018pr}---especially given the fact that, unlike general relativity, entangled relativity is free of any parameter at the classical level.
-In \cite{minazzoli:2018pr} was proposed a far-fetched hypothesis on how entangled relativity might still be able to lead to a de Sitter universe at late times: it was hypothesized that quantum corrections to the action of the theory might have the very precise properties that would lead to a dynamics that would be equivalent to the one produced by the cosmological constant in general relativity.
-In the present manuscript, I propose a much simpler, plausible and elegant hypothesis, namely, that the acceleration of the expansion of the universe might be driven by the quantum trace anomaly of matter fields in the cosmological space-time.
+In \cite{minazzoli:2018pr} was proposed a far-fetched hypothesis on how entangled relativity might still be able to lead to a de Sitter universe at late times: it was hypothesized that quantum corrections to the action of the theory may have the very precise properties that would lead to a dynamics that would be equivalent to the one produced by the cosmological constant in general relativity.
+In the present manuscript, I propose a much simpler, plausible and elegant hypothesis, namely, that the acceleration of the expansion of the universe may be driven by the quantum trace anomaly of matter fields in the cosmological space-time.

-The basics of the the reasoning is that since the phenomenology of entangled relativity reduces to the one of general relativity without a cosmological constant during the matter era, the explanation of the acceleration of the expansion of the universe through the trace anomaly that has been proposed in the context of genral relativity \cite{schutzhold:2002pl} might work for entangled relativity as well, simply because the phenomenology of the theory might remain equivalent to the one of general relativity in that case.
+The basics of the the reasoning is that because entangled relativity reduces to---or tends to---general relativity without a cosmological constant whenever $\L_m = T$ on-shell---where $T$ is the trace of the stress-energy tensor---the explanation of the acceleration of the expansion of the universe through the trace anomaly that has been proposed in the context of general relativity \cite{schutzhold:2002pl} might work for entangled relativity as well, simply because the phenomenology of the theory seems to remain equivalent to the one of general relativity in that case.